David Anderson, Baron Anderson of Ipswich: House of Lords

-Anderson has spoken and written about topics ranging from genocide to scrutiny of international agreements and the dangers of executive over-reach.
-He favours greater use of online procedures by the legislature and a more open appointment system to the House of Lords.
-In 2021 he recorded a podcast for primary age children about the work of the House of Lords, and another for adults on the theme of "stepping outside the law".
-His parliamentary speeches and questions are collected here.
+Anderson has spoken and written about topics ranging from genocide, the Northern Ireland Troubles, treason and artificial intelligence to scrutiny of international agreements and the dangers of executive over-reach.
+He favours greater use of online procedures by the legislature and reforms to the composition of the House of Lords.
+In 2021 he recorded a podcast for children about the work of the House of Lords, and another for adults on the theme of "stepping outside the law".
+Recently published lectures include The Fly in the China Shop, The Lords and the Law, National Security Law, Writing a Constitution and National Security and Human Rights.
+In 2024 he was interviewed about his life and work on the Lord Speaker's Corner podcast.
+His parliamentary speeches and questions are available on TheyWorkForYou.